-We are currently seeking qualified coaches for our youth programs.
+We are currently seeking qualified Ride Leaders/Coaches for our youth programs.
 Because we will be working with kids, there are a few requirements that must be met, including some safety certifications and a background check.
-These are similar to what is required to be a mountain bike patroller (hint: you are a good candidate if you are already a DPMBP certified patroller) If you are interested in helping with these programs, please download and review the documents below and contact us.
-We would be glad for the help.
+These are similar to what is required to be a mountain bike patroller (hint: you are a good candidate if you are already a DPMBP certified patroller) If you are interested in helping with these programs, please download and review the documents below and contact us at firstname.lastname@example.org.

 Why a Youth Program?

-Besides being a great way to get exercise, get outdoors, and have a great time while experiencing the beauty of our environment, Overland Mountain Bike Club’s (OMBC) Youth Program will introduce young riders to mountain biking, build confidence through skills training, and reinforce positive trail ethics.
+Besides being a great way to get exercise, get outdoors, and have a great time while experiencing the beauty of our environment, Overland Mountain Bike Association’s (OMBA) Youth Program will introduce young riders to mountain biking, build confidence through skills training, and reinforce positive trail ethics.
 The program is designed for kids and youth with a range of skills – from no riding experience at all, to those who would like to improve their skills in a fun, supportive environment.
-All activities will be overseen by trained coaches who meet OMBC’s high standards for youth program leadership and safety.
+All activities will be overseen by trained coaches who meet OMBA’s high standards for youth program leadership and safety.

 Skills training | Our skills-building program starts with the basics, gradually progressing to more intermediate skills over time.
 The focus of the program is to build trail-riding confidence, develop an understanding of how to ride safely, and of course to have fun.
 Examples of skills taught are proper bike set-up, riding positions, braking, turning, balance, and practice with various types of trail features and obstacles.